What’s another name for long-term investment?

 How hard is the CFP exam?

 According to the CFP Board, the pass rates for the CFP exam are just over 60% on average.
 This is higher than the pass rates for many other finance and accounting exams, such as the CPA and CFA exams.
 This implies that this exam is easier than these other certification tests.
 However, this doesn’t mean that the test is easy in its own right, so remember to take your study plan seriously!

 How long does it take to become a CFP?

 If you’re trying to become a CFP as an undergraduate, it will take several years for you to meet the education requirements by obtaining a 4-year degree.
-If you’ve already obtained your degree, you’ll still be required to meet the 4,000-6,000 hour work experience requirement.
-On top of all that, Investopedia estimates that it will still take candidates 1,000 hours to competently study for the exam itself.
-Hence, it’s going to take you a great deal of time to become a CFP no matter how you slice it!
+In addition, if you’ve already obtained your degree, you’ll still be required to meet the requirement of 4,000-6,000 hour work experience.
+On top of all that, it’s estimated that it will still take candidates 1,000 hours to study competently for the exam itself.
+Hence, it will take you a great deal of time to become a CFP, no matter how you slice it!

 How much does it cost to become a CFP?

 CFP candidates will be required to cover costs for both education and the CFP exam.
-Depending on where you’re located, the costs for both of these requirements will vary.
-The most expensive costs will be related to education, but these can be alleviated by enrolling in a CFP Board-approved online course instead of attending classes in-person.
+The costs for both of these requirements will vary depending on where you’re located.
+The most expensive costs will be related to education, but these can be alleviated by enrolling in a CFP Board-approved online course instead of attending classes in person.